Espagnac-Sainte-Eulalie PrioryEspagnac-Sainte-Eulalie Priory

 Getawayin timeless villages

-Corn and Espagnac-Sainte-Eulalie
+Corn and Espagnac-Sainte-Eulalie Ajouter aux favoris

 From Figeac, take the road along the Célé towards Marcilhac-Sur-Célé.
 The valley undulates along the river and gradually begins to take on the wild, golden landscapes of the Causses du Quercy.
 After the ancient chapel of Saint-Martin de Camboulit and the village of Boussac, the river flows through two charming villages: Corn and Espagnac-Sainte-Eulalie.
-Both villages are also on the GR®651, one of the variants of the famous GR®65, the route from Le Puy to Santiago de Compostela.
+These two villages are also on the GR®651, one of the variants of the famous GR®65, the route from Le Puy to Santiago de Compostela.

 Corn